 ABA Therapy at home means speedier, more effective treatment.

-The ATG concierge care approach to the treatment of autism allows us to work with your child within your home, or surrounding environments.
-Those environments may include: houses of worship, public open space, restaurants, athletic events, and many other environments that you and your child experience in day-to-day living.
+The ATG concierge care approach to the treatment of autism allows us to work with your child within your home or surrounding environments.
+Those environments may include houses of worship, public open space, restaurants, athletic events, and many other environments that you and your child experience in day-to-day living.
 There is very real evidence the Applied Behavior Analysis is highly effective in curbing certain behaviors and providing better communication between you and your child.
 This type of therapy is one of the very few that has been sanctioned by The Affordable Healthcare Act-because results can be measured.
-Today your autistic child can be one step closer to a happier life by working with our ABA Therapy team.
+Today your autistic child can be one step closer to a happier life by working with our Applied Behavioral Analysis Therapy team.